Lakhankumawat/LearnCPP/A-Array/README.md

 ### Normal:

-now we will first check the conditions for trace of matrix (i.e. row==column) then we will add all the diagonal elements trace = 2+4+4  so, trace of matrix = 10
+Now we will first check the conditions for trace of matrix (i.e. row==column) then we will add all the diagonal elements trace = 2+4+4  so, trace of matrix = 10

 ## Algorithim: